History

 Milk Party video screenshot

-In October, The Movement organized 17 regional committees throughout Florida. to assist in organizing and launching 17 "Milk Party" rallies from Pensacola to Key West with a total attendance of 15,000.
+The Movement organizes 17 regional committees across Florida to plan and launch “Milk Party” rallies from Pensacola to Key West.
+The statewide effort draws a total attendance of 15,000 people.

 2011